-warms up.
-This is quite normal).
-Carefully, disconnect the gas pipe from the jet block using a 2BA spanner
+Carefully, disconnect the gas pipe from the jet block using a 2BA spanner.

 Note when connecting or disconnecting the gas pipe and jet block, do not use excessive force.
 Always hold the end of the gas burner near the air holes to support it otherwise it is possible to cause damage by bending the body.
 Slacken the screw retaining the jet block and slide it out to the rear.
 Remove the jet from the jet block using a 4BA spanner.
 Wash out the jet in fast evaporating thinner (Cellulose or similar).
-Blow through the jet from the front, which should clear most blockages.
-Although the hole through the jet is tiny, if you hold it up to the light you should be able to see quite clearly if it is blocked or not.
-If in doubt, fit a new jet.
-A spare gas jet is included with the toolkit.
-Do not use wire to clean the jet as this can damage the precision hole and may upset the delicate balance of the gas system.
-Reassemble in the reverse order, putting a small amount of PTFE tape round the thread of the jet.
+Blow through the jet from the front or, if it is badly blocked, pass a length of fine fuse wire through it.
+Though the hole through the jet is tiny, if you hold it up to the light you should be able to see quite clearly if it is blocked or not.
+If in doubt fit a new jet.
+Reassemble in the reverse order, putting a small amount of PTFE tape round the threads of the jet.
 Ensure all connections are tight.
 When re-positioning the jet block in the burner, ensure that it is pushed in as far as it will go.

-The gas regulator has a spindle 'O' ring housed inside the body which may need lubrication from time to time if the control becomes 'spongy' in operation, making precise gas control difficult.

-As stated previously in the lighting instructions, the full range of adjustment for normal burner operation is achieved within the first full rotation of the regulator knob, and it should only be unscrewed more than this for maintenance purposes and when the tank is empty, and their are no naked lights nearby.
+The gas regulator has a removable spindle and sealing gland that may require oiling from time to time if operation becomes either stiff or 'springy', causing difficulty in obtaining fine control over the burner.
+If you keep rotating the spindle in an anticlockwise direction, it will eventually screw right out and this must never be done when gas is present in the tank.
+As stated in the lighting instructions on page 7, the full range of adjustment for normal burner operation is achieved within the first full rotation of the regulator knob, and it should only be unscrewed more than this for maintenance purposes and when the tank is empty, and their are no naked lights nearby.